Efficient & Correct Predictive Equivalence for Decision Trees: Polynomial-Time Algorithms

 From~\cref{prop:onepoint}, it is immediate to conclude that deciding predictive equivalence is in coNP, and so can be decided with an NP oracle.
 (This also means that using the QM method for deciding predictive equivalence is unnecessary.)
 However, we show that deciding predictive equivalence is actually in P. The rationale of the algorithm is as follows.
 The algorithm visits the paths of one of the DTs; we will pick $\fml{T}_1$.
 For each path $P_1$ with prediction $c$ in $\fml{T}_1$, we create a partial assignment $\fml{A}_1$ using the literals from the path $P_1$.
 Afterwards, we analyze the paths of $\fml{T}_2$ with a prediction \emph{other} than $c$.
-If $\fml{A}_1$ is consistent with any such path, then~\cref{prop:onepoint} applies, and so the two DTs are not predictively equivalent. \cref{alg:pedt} summarizes the main steps of the polynomial-time procedure to decide predictive equivalence.
-It is plain that the running time is polynomial on the product of the two DTs.
+If $\fml{A}_1$ is consistent with any such path, then~\cref{prop:onepoint} applies, and so the two DTs are not predictively equivalent. \cref{alg:pedt} summarizes the main steps of the polynomial-time procedure to decide predictive equivalence. \footnote{ A different polynomial-time algorithm, restricted to two classes and binary branching, was proposed in an unpublished 1998 technical report~\citep{zantema-tr98}. } It is plain that the running time is polynomial on the product of the two DTs.
 By inspection, a simple upper bound on the running time is $\fml{O}(|\fml{T}_1|\times|\fml{T}_2|\times\min(|\fml{T}_1|,|\fml{T}_2|))$. \footnote{ To attain this run-time complexity, the execution of~\cref{alg:pedt} should be changed to start by comparing the sizes of the two DTs, with the external loop being run on the largest, and the internal loop being run on the smallest.}

 \begin{example} \cref{fig:pedt} summarizes the execution of~\cref{alg:pedt} on the running example DTs.
 As can be concluded, the algorithm reports that $\fml{T}_1$ and $\fml{T}_2$ are predictive equivalent, since no pair of paths (one from $\fml{T}_1$ and one from $\fml{T}_2$) with different predictions is consistent.
 In contrast, $\fml{T}_1$ and $\fml{T}_3$ are not predictive equivalent, since there exists at least one pair of paths (one from $\fml{T}_1$ and one from $\fml{T}_2$) with different predictions that is consistent. \cref{fig:pedt:tab2} shows the two examples $(P_1,P_1)$ and $(P_2,P_2)$, with the first path taken from one of the trees (e.g.\ $\fml{T}_1$), and the second path taken from the other tree (e.g.\ resp.~$\fml{T}_3$). \end{example}